Book a demo

 2. How the weather is affecting sales

-If you really want to get ahead of the competition, you can compare your sales data, customer session information, and product inventory with historical weather information.
+If you really want to get ahead of the competition, you can compare your sales data, customer session information, and product inventory with historical weather information (check out how the Philadelphia 76ers did this).
 By doing this, you can analyse the correlation between the seasons, days, and climate on your customer behaviour, to learn when certain products are likely to be popular.
 Take sunglasses for example.
 By comparing the weather and sales data, you’ve noticed that when the weather gets warmer, sunglasses sales tend to pick up on Thursday - ready for the weekend.
 With this knowledge in mind, you can get proactive, and promote these products on subsequent Thursdays when it is predicted to be a sunny weekend.
 You can even target these adverts down to the exact city where the sun will be shining.
 This creative use of your data can protect you from lost revenue due to low inventory, and enable you to be proactive in your promotion of these products for maximum return on investment.

 3. Customer sentiment for specific products